Aristotle-Metadata-Enterprises/aristotlemetadata.com/src/_posts/2022-04-07-aristotle-roadmap-2022.md

 * Improved management and linkage of metadata collections

 ### 3. Metadata-driven data request administration
 Last year we announced our "click-and-collect" data sharing tool - the Tablion Data Portal - and this year we are going to enhance how data sharing is done.
-Our unique metadata-first approach makes data sharing faster by sharing metadata to give users insight to data, before its made available.
+Our unique metadata-first approach makes data sharing faster by sharing metadata to give users insight to data, before it's made available.
 This year we're going to be embedding of more Aristotle Metadata within the Tablion Data Portal, including:
 * Embedded summary statistics within data portals
 * Advanced filtering of data requesting using Aristotle Metadata values and reference data
 * Integrated single sign on authentication between Aristotle Metadata products

 ### 4. Metadata harvesting, discovery and quality control
 Our users have asked about support for initial data inventory and harvesting support to 'bootstrap' the data governance process in a controlled way that drives metadata adoption across the organisation.
-We're supporting this by adding new tools that assist with metadata flows into and beyond user registries to build a full-federated metadata discuovery system
+We're supporting this by adding new tools that assist with metadata flows into and beyond user registries to build a full-federated metadata discovery system, including:
 * Merge support for duplicate metadata items that
 * Building harvester support for registries that implements the [Open Archives Initiative Protocol for Metadata Harvesting (OAI-PHM) API](https://www.openarchives.org/pmh/) format
 * Adding a fully compliant Open Archives Initiative Protocol for Metadata Harvesting (OAI-PHM) API endpoint to share metadata using common formats, including [RIF-CS](https://intranet.ands.org.au/display/DOC/About+RIF-CS), [DataCite](https://datacite.org/), Dublin Core, [DDI](https://ddialliance.org/) and more...